 - An additional piece of fruit or vegetable serving

 To give students more options, we also offer a variety of snacks and drinks for purchase.
-The majority of these items are offered at the Middle and High School level but there are a few at our Meridian Park location.
+The majority of these items are offered at the Middle and High School level.
 All of our á la carte snacks and drinks comply with USDA Smart Snack Regulations.
 To set limits to your student's á la carte purchases, log in to Family Access and follow these instructions.

 Our meals are planned to comply with the USDA standards for the National School Lunch and Breakfast Programs.
 Click the link to view the current standards document: USDA Nutrition Standards.